ShimaaElmaghraby/Weds360/README.md

-To Run :
+## To Run :

-Clone the repo.
+Clone the repo.\
-cd into the repo folder.
+cd into the repo folder.\
-run json-server --watch db.json --port 3000 and keep open run npm start and keep open
+run json-server --watch db.json --port 3000 and keep open.\
+run npm start and keep open

-NOTE :
+## NOTE :

 Search Bar uses to filter the categories so you must be in "All Categories" from header then search about any single category.